wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-temporal-joomla.md

 >     cd ${BUILD_HOME}
 >     ./ExpeditedAgileDeploymentToolkit.sh

-and answer any questions and have a bit of patience whilst the build runs.
+and answer any questions and select template 3 and have a bit of patience whilst the build runs.

   ------------------------
   **DEPLOYMENT USING MANAGED DATABASES**